 Ireland’s only Fjord is home to an amazing coastal hike along the Atlantic Coastline.
 Your hike starts where the road ends at Rossroe Pier.
 You will continue west following an old Famine Road, looking down on the Fjord and the fish farms below.

-The hike will then join up the with Western Way trail before finishing in the quaint village of Leenane.
+The hike will then join up with the Western Way trail before finishing in the quaint village of Leenane.

 This is a wonderful 13km looped hike from Glencolmcille to Port and back.
-The hike starts in a remote Irish speaking village in South West Donegal on the Atlantic Oceans edge.
-Rich in archaeological heritage we climb steadily to the Signal Tower and continue to several sites to view the spectacular coastline.
+The hike starts in a remote Irish-speaking village in South West Donegal on the Atlantic Ocean’s edge.
+Rich in archaeological heritag,e we climb steadily to the Signal Tower and continue to several sites to view the spectacular coastline.

 Port is a hamlet of small cottages, cut off by the surrounding hills, and largely forgotten about after it was abandoned during the famine of 1845-1848.
 One of the cottages, which is off-grid, has been restored by an intrepid hillwalker.